-TFTP or HTTP
+or HTTP

-Copying Files via FTP/ Use the System > File (Copy) page to upload/download firmware or configuration settings using FTP, TFTP or HTTP.
-By backing up a file to an FTP/TFTP server or management station, that file can later be downloaded to the switch to restore operation.
+Copying Files via FTP/ Use the System > File (Copy) page to upload/download firmware or configuration FTPS/SFTP/SCP/TFTP settings using FTP, FTPS, SFTP, SCP, TFTP or HTTP.
+By backing up a file to a FTP/FTPS/ SFTP/SCP/TFTP server or management station, that file can later be downloaded to the switch to restore operation.
 Specify the method of file transfer, along with the file type and file names as required.